-There are three sizes in total but the only two that would work for dogs are the medium and large sizes.
+Unlike our number four choice, there are three sizes in total but the only two that would work for dogs are the medium and large sizes.
 The medium size is suitable for a dog weighing 2 to 3.5 kg.
 Chihuahuas fit that bill.
 The larger size is suitable for a dog weighing 3 to 5 kg.
 Shih Tzus are around that weight.
-So as you can see, both sizes are only going to work with very small dog breeds.
+So as you can see, both sizes are still only going to work with very small dog breeds.

 The base of the backpack is removable for easy cleaning.
 As for safety, there is a leash attachment to prevent your dog from jumping out.